agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/index.rst

 Bayesian networks (BN) and other Probabilistic Graphical Models.
-Based on the C++ `aGrUM <https://agrum.lip6.fr>`_ library, it provides a high-level interface to the C++ part of aGrUM allowing to create, manage and perform efficient computations with Bayesian networks  and others probabilistic graphical models : Markov networks (MN), influence diagrams (ID) and LIMIDs, credal networks (CN), dynamic BN (dBN), probabilistic relational models (PRM).
+Based on the C++ `aGrUM <https://agrum.lip6.fr>`_ library, it provides a high-level interface to the C++ part of aGrUM allowing to create, manage and perform efficient computations with Bayesian networks  and others probabilistic graphical models : Markov random fields (MN), influence diagrams (ID) and LIMIDs, credal networks (CN), dynamic BN (dBN), probabilistic relational models (PRM).

 .. image::  _static/fastModelsWithPyAgrum.png